wp-plugins/paypal-payment-button-by-vcita/readme.txt

 * Simply integrate PayPal with your site using shortcode
 * Receive payments to any PayPal account
 * Set the payment currency
-* Offer a secured payment option through your WordPress site
+* Accept paymentthrough your WordPress site in a secured way
-* Predefine PayPal payment amount or let clients set it
+* Predefine PayPal ans Stripe payment amount or let clients set it
-* Predefine PayPal Payment title or let clients set it
+* Predefine PayPal ans Stripe  title or let clients set it

 = Translations =
-The following language translations are already available in the plugin:
+WP PayPal and Stripe Online Payments By vCita is currently available in:

+* English
 * Spanish
 * Hebrew
 * Polish